UMD-CS-STICs/389Rspring19/assignments/6_Forensics_II/README.md

     a) What kind of file is it?

     b) Where was this photo taken?
-Provide a city, state and the name of the building in your answer.
+Provide a country and city in your answer.

     c) When was this photo taken?
 Provide a timestamp in your answer.